YuranPorto/YuranPorto/README.md

 ## About me:
 - 🔭 I’m currently working on Back-end in Shinier Solutions
-- 🌱 I’m currently learning PHP Laravel
+- 🌱 I’m currently learning Javascript vue.js
 - 💬 Ask me about Geek stuff and everything you want, i like talk with different peoples
 - 📫 How to reach me: yuranporto@gmail.com